Mechanical Engineering

 ENGR 427 Engineering Measurements2 Credits

 Methods of experimentation and data analysis.
-Specific skills used in planning an experiment, applying sound procedures, keeping proper records, and communicating results orally, with posters and in written reports developed.
+Specific skills used in planning an experiment, applying sound procedures, data analysis, and written and oral communication of results.

 Prerequisites: ENGL 325, ENGR 263, ENGR 317, and STAT 305.